HidekiKawahara/CAPRICEP/README.md

 # CAPRICEP
 New TSP

-Coming soon!
-Keep watching!
-Currently I am updating.
-Please do not download for the time being.
-(Tue Nov 10 16:51:34 JST 2020)
+All components are uploaded.
+Type "realTimeTester" to start the application.
+Supporting materials will be ready soon.
+(Wed Nov 11 11:31:20 JST 2020)

 ## Reference